About us

 Our Mission

-To preserve and share the cultural heritage of Mosul through our digital archive, fostering a sense of connection and understanding among the people of Iraq and beyond.
+Our goal is to preserve and share Mosul's cultural heritage through our digital archive, fostering a sense of connection and understanding among the people of Iraq and beyond.

 Acknowledgment

-This project owes its success to the support of Cathy Porter, Bilal Wahab, Alana Marie Levinson-LaBrosse, Sarwar Taha, Pshtiwan Kamal, Lina Kadim, Tre Kamal, Mizhda Mohammed, Heval Mustafa, Zhala Nawzad, Christine Robins, Ramiz al-Rawi, Amir El-Saffar, Raechel Beardwood, Omar Mohammed, Aws Maher, Arthur Dart, Aska Othmani, Rebaz Bahaa, Asha Ali, Jamal Abu Eisheh, Deborah Ashfield, Ross Porter, Nahyan Fancy, Christina Philips, William Gallois, and Timothy Insoll.
+This project owes its success to the support of Cathy Porter, Bilal Wahab, Alana Marie Levinson-LaBrosse, Sarwar Taha, Pshtiwan Kamal, Lina Kadim, Tre Kamal, Mizhda Mohammed, Heval Mustafa, Zhala Nawzad, Christine Robins, Ramiz al-Rawi, Amir El-Saffar, Raechel Beardwood, Omar Mohammed, Aws Maher, Arthur Dart, Aska Othmani, Runak Ahmed, Rebaz Bahaa, Bahhaldin Mohammed Noori, Asha Ali, Jamal Abu Eisheh, Deborah Ashfield, Ross Porter, Nahyan Fancy, Christina Philips, William Gallois, and Timothy Insoll.

 Bryar Bajalan

-Principal InvestigatorWriter, translator, and filmmaker pursuing a doctorate in Arabic and Islamic Studies at the University of Exeter.
+Principal InvestigatorA multidisciplinary artist pursuing a PhD in Arabic and Islamic Studies at the University of Exeter.